aimux docs

 gitPane follows the same precedence pattern as sessionBar:

-1. resolvedConfig.gitPane (typed config)
+1. resolvedConfig.gitPane.initial* (typed config)

 2. aimux.json.gitPane (persisted state)